WISQARS Cost Of Injury

 Number of Injuries and Associated Costs

-Notation: ** indicates unstable value (<20 deaths); -- indicates suppressed value (<10 deaths in sub-national geographic areas or nonfatal injury counts based on <20 unweighted count, <1,200 weighted count, or coefficient of variation of the estimate >30%);
+Notation: ** indicates unstable value (<20 deaths); -- indicates suppressed value (between one and nine deaths or nonfatal injury counts based on <20 unweighted count, <1,200 weighted count, or coefficient of variation of the estimate >30%);

 Abbreviations: $B = Billions; $M = Millions; ED = Emergency department; NEC = Not elsewhere classified; MV = Motor vehicle